RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Completed the rock, paper, scissors games and also hosted it on Netlify, tried using media query to make it a little representable on mobiles.
 **Thoughts:** It's been a great day, this is my first time of hosting a website.
 It was more or less an expirement for upcoming projects.

+### Day 27: November 21, 2021

+**Today's Progress**: Started with a countdown timer tutorial using Javascript, I figure it will help me improve on it more.
+**Thoughts:** A slow day, didn't do much